 While it may seem that the last option, LPMI, eliminates a task on a homebuyer’s to-do list, there is some fine print to be aware of.

-Having a lender pay the required PMI for a loan doesn’t mean the cost is absorbed by the lender.
+Having LPMI for a loan doesn’t mean the cost is absorbed by the lender.
 A homebuyer will still pay for the coverage in one of two ways:

 • A one-time payment due at the beginning of a loan.

-• A slightly higher interest rate, which increases the monthly mortgage payment.
+• A slightly higher interest rate — usually 0.25% — which increases the monthly mortgage payment.
 This is the more common arrangement of the two.

 So while many homebuyers accept an LPMI arrangement in hopes of saving money, that isn’t automatically the case.
 Sometimes LPMI is more about convenience than savings.

-In fact, unless paying a one-time lump sum, homebuyers could end up spending more for LPMI over the life of their loan than if they had chosen a traditional PMI route.
+In fact, unless they’re paying a one-time lump sum, homebuyers could end up spending more for LPMI over the life of their loan than if they had chosen a traditional PMI route.
 That’s a potential home-buying mistake you’ll want to avoid.

 LPMI might be a good choice for a homebuyer planning to keep the mortgage for five to 10 years or stay in the home.
 It usually takes 11 years to build enough equity to cancel a borrower-paid PMI policy.